Skip to main content

 Our libraries are a valuable resource with an extensive collection of books and journals as well as first-class facilities and IT equipment.
 You may prefer to, or be required to, buy your own copy of key textbooks.

 There are open-access networked computers available across the University, plus laptops available to loan.
 You may find it useful to have your own PC, laptop or tablet which you can use around campus and in halls of residences.
 Free Wi-Fi is available on each of the campuses.

 In the majority of cases coursework can be submitted online.
 There may be instances when you will be required to submit work in a printed format.
 Printing and photocopying costs are not included in your tuition fees.

 You may need to pay additional travel costs for placements.
 If you are an apprentice, you can apply for an apprenticeship oyster card.

-The course will enable you to develop a wide range of specialist and transferable clinical, care and interpersonal skills (including medicines management).
+The programme will enable you to develop a wide range of specialist and transferable clinical, care and interpersonal skills (including medicines management).

 If you are currently employed full-time and would like to find out more about apprenticeships, please ask your employer to contact the Kingston University apprenticeship team.